 Be sure to include your best friend!
 While a number of vacation homes permit dogs, rules and charges vary per rental.
 Make sure to read agreements and contracts carefully.
 Fees may apply when animals are included.
 Ask questions *before* you reserve!

 .
 In combination with Homeaway, VRBO and Tripadvisor, we advise searching Google for "Morehead City local rentals" for local vacation rental management companies.
 Local property management companies pride themselves on an exceptional rental experience.

 Negotiate the Price

-Re-read the description to confirm the vacation home has everything required.
-If lacking, the home management company might know of very similar properties that fit your preferences and budget..
+Re-read the description to make sure the rental home has everything that you need.
+If something is missing, the home management company may know of comparable homes that suit your desires and budget..

-While not true for all rental homes, many rental owners and property managers will make a deal on rates.
-If the rate isn't negotiable, the number of nights may be.
-Negotiating rates is most effective during the off-peak season when many properties sit empty.
+While not true for all rental homes, many owners and property managers will make a deal on rates.
+If they are unwilling to budge on a highly-desirable week, try asking for an additional night.
+This is more effective throughout the off-peak season when many rental homes sit empty.